Ken Wilson (sportscaster): Early life and education

 Wilson was born in Detroit, Michigan on October 20, 1947.
 He played hockey and baseball as a youngster, graduating in 1965 from Redford High School, where he was an All-City baseball player.
-During the 1960s he was greatly influenced by Detroit Tigers' broadcaster Ernie Harwell, who would later provide him with career advice.
+During the 1960s he was greatly influenced by Detroit Tigers broadcaster Ernie Harwell, who would later provide him with career advice.
 In 1969 he earned a degree in journalism from the University of Michigan.
 While attending Michigan he got his first broadcasting job at WCBY in Cheboygan, Michigan following his freshman year.
 He later worked at WPAG in Ann Arbor, Michigan and WPHM in Port Huron, Michigan during college, as well as at WCBN, the Michigan student radio station, where he did play-by-play of football, basketball, hockey and baseball.
 Wilson then attended graduate school at the University of Hawaiʻi in Honolulu, Hawaii.

 Career in Hawaii

 While attending graduate school, Wilson worked as a disc jockey at KKUA in Honolulu.
 He landed a play-by-play position with the AAA Hawaii Islanders in 1970, working with Al Michaels.
 During a seven-year stretch living in Hawaii (1970-1976), he not only did play-by-play for the Islanders, but became sports director of the NBC affiliate in Honolulu, called University of Hawaii basketball games on radio and TV, and did play-by-play of high school football and basketball on radio.
 Wilson coined the term "Fabulous Five" to describe the all-black Hawaii basketball starting five that played in the NIT and the NCAA tournament during the early 1970s.
-In his memoir, Dreams from My Father, President Barack Obama recalled coming of age during that time, watching this group.
+(In his memoir, Dreams from My Father, President Barack Obama recalled coming of age during that time, watching this group.)
 Two decades later the name was resurrected at the University of Michigan during the Chris Webber and Jalen Rose era.
 Wilson also called Cincinnati Swords (American Hockey League) games from 1972-1974.
 In 1974 he developed one of the first sports talk radio shows in the United States, Hawaii Sports Huddle.
 In 1976 he received acclaim as Hawaii Sportscaster of the Year, prior to moving on to become the first announcer for the Seattle Mariners, along with Dave Niehaus, in 1977.

 Hockey play-by-play

-In 1986, he became the play-by-play announcer of the NHL on ESPN in the regular season, working primarily with Bill Clement and called the 1986 Stanley Cup Finals.
+In 1986, he became the play-by-play announcer of the NHL on ESPN in the regular season, working primarily with Bill Clement and called the 1986 Stanley Cup Final.
 In 1987, on ESPN, he called Rendez-vous '87 in Quebec City, an international hockey series between the Soviet National Team and the NHL All-Stars.
 From 1988–1992, he called NHL games on SportsChannel America, partnered with Herb Brooks.
 He also did hockey play-by-play for the 1990 Goodwill Games on TBS, working with John Davidson.

 Here's Ramage, for Federko too far, Federko steals the puck from Reinheart, over to Hunter who shoots, blocked, Wickenheiser scores!
 Doug Wickenheiser!
 The Blues pull it off and it's unbelievable!